S5SAJID/nex/file_organizer/docs/api_docs.md

-# File Organizer API Documentation
+# nex API Documentation

-This document describes the internal API of File Organizer for developers who want to use it programmatically or extend its functionality.
+This document describes the internal API of nex for developers who want to use it programmatically or extend its functionality.

 ## Core Classes